-- 1. Immediately notify Lauri Moore at (313) 494-6620 or via email moorela2@udmercy.edu - 2.
-If the student is scheduled in clinic, contact the Administrative Assistant to the Assistant Dean for Clinic Administration, Cheryl Baxter, at (313) 494-6750 and the appropriate Director of PreDoctoral Patient Care (University of Detroit Mercy School of Dentistry, Corktown, UHC or Dental Hygiene) and the Clinic Lead (if involved). - 3.
-Upon return to school evidence justifying the absence must be presented to the Office of Academic Administration along with an absence form via Ms. Lauri Moore to determine if the absence is "excused" or "unexcused." - 4.
+- 1. Immediately notify Crystal Becker via email walikacm@udmercy.edu - 2.
+If a dental student is scheduled in clinic, email Dr. Nahid Kashani, designated PSA, student partner, and the Clinic Lead.
+Dental hygiene students are to email the Dental Hygiene Clinic Coordinator. - 3.
+Evidence justifying the absence must be presented to the Office of Academic Administration via the Microsoft Absence Form located on the Student Resource Center Blackboard site to determine if the absence is "excused" or "unexcused."
+Ms. Crystal Becker will inform the student of the type of absence determined. - 4.
 A student who has an unscheduled absence whether excused or unexcused is expected to complete all work missed during his or her absence and may be required to make up clinical sessions. - 5.
 In situations in which an unscheduled excused absence will require that a student miss an exam, test, or quiz, the student is expected to follow the notification and re-scheduling procedure for such absences as outlined below.